airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 :::

+If you need to use [cron scheduling](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html):
+1. In the **Replication Frequency** dropdown, click **Cron**.
+2. Enter a cron expression and choose a time zone to create a sync schedule.

 In the **Activate the streams you want to sync section**, you can make changes to any stream you choose.

 To search for a stream: